Percutaneous Ethanol (Alcohol) Injection of Liver

 Dr. Schoenfield served as associate professor of medicine and consultant in gastroenterology on the faculty of the Mayo Clinic for seven years.
 He became a professor of medicine in residence at UCLA from 1972 to 1999 (now emeritus).
 He was the director of gastroenterology at Cedars-Sinai Medical Center in Los Angeles for 25 years, where he received the chief resident's teaching award, the president's award, and the pioneer of medicine award.

 How is percutaneous alcohol injection done and how does it work?

-In this technique, pure alcohol is injected into liver cancers to kill the cancer cells.
+In this technique, sterile, 100% alcohol is injected into cancerous growths, or tumors, in the liver to kill cancer cells.
+This has worked best against growths comprised of hepatocellular carcinoma or primary liver cancer, but has been tried as well against liver metastases from other types of cancer arising elsewhere (secondary cancers).
 The alcohol is injected through the skin (percutaneously) into the tumor using a very thin needle with the help of ultrasound or CT visual guidance.
-Alcohol induces tumor destruction by drawing water out of tumor cells (dehydrating them) and thereby altering (denaturing) the structure of cellular proteins.
+Alcohol causes tumor destruction by drawing water out of tumor cells (dehydrating them) and thereby altering (denaturing) the structure of cellular proteins.
 It may take up to five or six sessions of injections to completely destroy the cancer.

 Which patients are treated with percutaneous alcohol injection?

 The ideal patient for alcohol injection has fewer than three Hepatocellular Carcinoma (HCC) tumors, each of which is:

 - less than 3cm in diameter